Trump suggests coronavirus pandemic worse than the Spanish flu in some ways

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE

 Since he began his near-daily press briefings on the COVID-19 public health crisis, the president has continually made reference to the year 1917.
-While some historians have suggested the first appearance of the Spanish flu, or H1N1, occurred in Canada in 1917, the pandemic took place between the spring of 1918 and the spring of 1919, with some historians tracing its origins in 1918 to Haskell County, Kan., before spreading to military cantonments readying to go to Europe.
+While some researchers have theorized that the first appearance of the Spanish flu, or H1N1, came from Chinese laborers mobilized on the Western Front, the pandemic took place between the spring of 1918 and the spring of 1919, with some historians tracing its origins in 1918 to Haskell County, Kan., before spreading to military cantonments readying to go to Europe.

 The Spanish flu pandemic, called so because Spain was a neutral nation during WWI and the country’s uncensored press was allowed to report freely on the contagion, is believed to have first cropped up globally in January 1918 with a second, much deadlier strain of the virus striking in the fall of that year.